Car Finance Explained: Your Car Finance Options

 What is Personal Contract Hire (Leasing)?

-Personal Contract Hire or Leasing basically means that you rent the vehicle for a set period of time.
-Personal Contract Hire is great if you like changing your car often but wish to avoid the associated costs, such as depreciation.
+Personal Contract Hire (PCH) or Leasing basically means that you rent the vehicle for a set period of time.
+Personal Contract Hire is great if you like changing your car often but wish to avoid the associated costs, such as a car’s depreciation.

-At the start, you will need to decide on your expected annual mileage and lease period.
-The higher your annual mileage, the higher your monthly payment since the car will be worth less once you hand it back.
+At the start of a lease agreement, you will need to decide on your expected annual mileage and lease period.
+The higher your mileage, the higher your monthly payment, since the car will be worth less once you hand it back.

 You will normally need to pay a deposit upfront, and then monthly payments to lease the car.
 At the end of the agreement, you will need to hand the car back, and there is no option to buy the car.
 The car must be returned in an acceptable condition that meets ‘fair wear and tear’ guidelines.
 Where damage is excessive, charges will apply for the repairs.